seqan/seqan/manual/source/Tutorial/KnimeNode.rst

     KNIME needs to know the input and output ports of a node.
     Therefore we must specify them using ``ArgParseArgument::INPUTFILE`` or ``ArgParseArgument::OUTPUTFILE`` as can be seen in the 'knime_node' app.
-    In addition, KNIME needs to know the valid file endings, which you can specify with :dox:`ArgParseArgument#setValidValues setValidValues`, which is also shown in the example.
+    In addition, KNIME needs to know the valid file endings, which you can specify with :dox:`ArgParseArgument#setValidValues`, which is also shown in the example.